Skip to main content

 This Variable will access the individual items in the Data Layer.

-1. Create a new Variable named ee items.
+1. Create a new Variable named ecommerce.items.

 2. In Variable Configuration select Data Layer Variable.